FrankReiser/ReiserRT_ByteStreambuf/README.md

   const auto uShortVal = netToType< unsigned short >( inputByteStream );
   ```

 You can do most things you would expect to be able to do with an iostream.
-However, as is,
+As with iostream by default,
-you may have to do your own monitoring of iostream state as running of the end of the buffer
+you have to do your own monitoring of stream state.
+Running off the end of the buffer
-will leave the stream in a bad state.
-To simplify life, you may wish to modify the exception
+will leave the stream in a 'bad' state.
+Achieving this state alone, will not throw an exception.
+If you require an exception be thrown, you may modify the stream's exception mask so that, exceptions will
-mask so that an exception will be thrown on failure.
-This alleviates constant monitoring.
+be thrown on failure.
+Enabling exceptions alleviates the constant monitoring of stream state.
 To utilize exception handling.
 Do the following:

   ```